How to Add Headers and Footers in PDF Using IronPDF

 $vbLabelText $csharpLabel

-Similar to the text header and footer, the AddHtmlHeaders and AddHtmlFooters methods shown above have pre-defined margins applied to them.
+Similar to text headers and footers, the AddHtmlHeaders and AddHtmlFooters methods have pre-defined margins applied to them.
 To apply custom margins, use an overload of the functions with the specified margin values.
 To span the whole content without any margins, set the margins in the overload function to 0.
+This level of control is essential when creating professional documents with specific layout requirements.

 :path=/static-assets/pdf/content-code-examples/how-to/headers-and-footers-htmlheaderfooter-margins.cs